Scars and Scar Tissue may have a huge influence on our presenting muscular problems.

 - reduce the flow of energy,

 - inhibit joint movement,

 They may feel and look unpleasant and may even upset us emotionally due to the traumatic events that created them.

-The body forms scar tissue as a natural response to trauma when the skin is lacerated or punctured either by accident or purposefully IE. surgery.
-Collagen is laid down during the repair process and results in a thickened, fibrous mass which can interrupt the proper circulation of blood, congest lymph flow, and even impact on Range of Motion.
-Additionally, the severing of delicate nerve tissue often results in Dysesthesia of not only the scar but the adjacent, surrounding tissue.
-As the scar is fibrous and non-elastic it will have a dragging and pulling effect on the bio-mechanical function of all physiological systems, particularly the fascial membrane covering muscles, organs and glands.
+The body forms scar tissue as a natural response to trauma when the skin is lacerated or punctured by accident or purposefully IE. Surgery.
+Collagen is laid down during the repair process and results in a thickened, fibrous mass that can interrupt the proper circulation of blood, congest lymph flow, and even impact Range of Motion.
+Additionally, the severing of delicate nerve tissue often results in Dysesthesia of the scar and the adjacent, surrounding tissue as the scar is fibrous and non-elastic.
+It will have a dragging and pulling effect on all physiological systems’ biomechanical function, particularly the fascial membrane covering muscles, organs, and glands.

 One interesting side-effect of MSTR® work is the common feedback from patients that they feel more energised after scar work has been performed.
 Possibly an increase of energy (and blood flow) through those restricted pathways…